oneclickdapp/ethereum-auth/README.md

 ## Resources

 - Looking to implement your own custom Redwood Auth?
 You may find this [tutorial](https://patrickgallagher.dev/blog/2020/12/27/tutorial-redwood-web3-login/tutorial-add-web3-login-to-redwoodjs) helpful (it may be out-dated by now)
+- [Redwood Tutorial](https://redwoodjs.com/tutorial/welcome-to-redwood): getting started and complete overview guide.
+- [Redwood Docs](https://redwoodjs.com/docs/introduction): using the Redwood Router, handling assets and files, list of command-line tools, and more.
+- [Redwood Redwood Community](https://community.redwoodjs.com): get help, share tips and tricks, and collaborate on everything about RedwoodJS.

 ## Author